 Due to these disadvantages, most modern buildings use concealed wiring systems.

-8. Casing and Capping Wiring Applications
+8. Applications of Casing and Capping Wiring

 1. Residential Buildings